 Blood pressure is an important factor that influences your dog's overall health.
 Serious, even life-threatening, complications can occur if your pup's pressure climbs too high, a condition called hypertension, or drops too low, a condition called hypotension.
-Measuring a dog's blood pressure is a little more difficult than measuring your own, so it's best to take your dog to the vet for monitoring.
+Measuring a dog's blood pressure is a little more difficult than measuring your own, so it's best to take your dog to the veterinarian for monitoring.

 Your veterinarian likely will measure your dog's blood pressure by using a device called a sphygmomanometer and a technique known as the auscultatory method.
 First, the vet will tighten an inflatable cuff around your dog's tail or paw.
 Then, by reading the blood pressure while listening to how the blood flow changes as the pressure is reduced, he can determine the maximum and minimum blood pressure, known as systolic and diastolic, respectively.

 Veterinarians also use other techniques to measure blood pressure, such as Doppler flow detection and the oscillometric methods, which rely on electronic devices that measure blood pressure through sound or analyze the changes in blood pressure over time.
 These methods are less accurate than the auscultatory method.
 Doppler flow detection cannot determine diastolic pressure.

-Signs and Symptoms of Hypertension
+Symptoms of Hypertension in dogs

-As untreated hypertension also can lead to kidney, heart or nervous system damage, veterinary attention is crucial.
+Because untreated hypertension also can lead to kidney, heart, or nervous system damage, veterinary attention is crucial.
 If your dog's blood pressure is below 150/95, she is not suffering from hypertension and probably does requires no treatment.
 Blood pressures above 160/119 or 179/100 are troubling and your veterinarian will try to determine and treat the cause.
 Blood pressures in excess of 180/120 necessitate immediate treatment to avoid long-term consequences.

-While many cases of hypotension relate to a traumatic event or injury, a number of diseases, including chronic renal failure, diabetes and hyperthyroidism, among others, can cause your dog's blood pressure to rise.
+While many cases of hypotension relate to a traumatic event or injury, a number of diseases, including chronic renal failure, diabetes, and hyperthyroidism, among others, can cause your dog's blood pressure to rise.
 When this occurs, veterinarians call it secondary hypertension.
-The term primary hypertension refers to high blood pressure that is not caused by other diseases; in such cases, the cause is often unknown.
+The term primary hypertension refers to high blood pressure that is not caused by other diseases — in these cases, the cause is often unknown.